bradeneast/bradeneast.com/blog/_published/Building a simple web app from scratch (part 1 - Wireframe and Protoype).md

 Have you ever needed to pair the right visual with a message?
 It's the weekend, so I decided to build a companion to my first web app, the [Design Starter Toolkit](https://designstarterapp.netlify.com).
 I don't expect this second app to have quite as many moving parts, but I hope it can save time and headaches for my friends who write better with a visual aid.

-If you're anything like me, it's easier to write when you have a visual aide.
+If you're anything like me, it's easier to write when you have a visual aid.
 From sales pages to social media posts, it's much easier to write compelling copy when I have a visual already in place.
 We want our visuals to harmonize with the text in a way that reinforces our message and doesn't hinder it.

 There are several free, high quality icon libraries out there, so we should have all the resources we need.